LunieLu/pawsitively-survey/README.md

 Welcome to a Code Institute milestone project - This is my third project as part of CI's Full Stack Diploma in Software Development.

-This project was created with Python 3 and is a user survey for the company that my first project was based off; "Pawsitively Perfect Pet Care" (Which is a real company, owned by my mother!)
+This project was created with Python3 and is a user survey for the company that my first project was based off; "Pawsitively Perfect Pet Care" (Which is a real company, owned by my mother!)

-The purpose of this short survey is to gather responses from customers to establish how happy they are with the service provided by Pawsitively Perfect Pet Care.
+The purpose of this short survey is to gather responses from customers to establish how happy they are with the service provided by "Pawsitively Perfect Pet Care."

 I appreciate you taking the time to look over this project and I am eager to explain more about it below.